junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 When he breathes in, the skin behind his collar bones and between his ribs may suck in as he tries to get air.

 If the person cannot get enough air, his nails and lips may turn blue, and his neck veins may swell.
 Usually there is no fever.

-sitting up to breathe
+Asthma can also be caused by unclean air (air pollution), such as smoke from cigarettes, inside cooking fires, burning fields, or cars and trucks.

+Asthma often begins in childhood and may be a problem for life.
+It is not contagious, but is more common in children with relatives who have asthma.
+It is generally worse during certain months of the year or at night.

+An asthma attack may be caused by eating or breathing things to which the person is allergic (see [page 166](#page-166)).
+In children asthma often starts with a cold.
+Nervousness or worry may bring on an asthma attack.

+Asthma can also be caused by unclean air (air pollution), such as smoke from cigarettes, inside cooking fires, burning fields, or cars and trucks.

+_Treatment:_

+♦ If asthma gets worse inside the house, the person should go outside to a place where the air is cleanest.
+Remain calm and be gentle with the person.
+Reassure him.

+♦ Give a lot of liquids.
+This loosens mucus and makes breathing easier.
+Breathing water vapor may also help (see [page 168](#page-168)).

 ♦ Strong coffee or black tea can help relieve an asthma attack if you do not have any medicines.